Pullusb/devTools/README.md

   - version 2.8
   - added button write classes tuple (helper to create the register class)
   - added button to update linum in debug prints
+  - added shortcut ctrl+shift+N to create a new text block

 17/06/2018 - 1.0.7:
   - added button to open folder location in OS browser